-These civil penalties can sometimes be worse than the criminal ones due to the high fines that are invoved.
+These civil penalties can sometimes be worse than the criminal ones due to the high fines that are involved.
 Many people believe that being charged with a DWI means that there will be an automatic conviction.
-However, an experienced DWI defense attorney like Brett Podolsky may be able to have the penalties lessened or the charges dismissed altogether.
+However, an experienced DWI defense attorney like Brett Podolsky may be able to have the DWI penalties lessened or the charges dismissed altogether.
 Whether it is your first offense or your second or third DWI charge, reliable legal defense is your best protection.

 Although generally used to refer to drinking and driving, a DWI may refer to other types of intoxication.
 A driver can be considered intoxicated if a substance negatively affects their driving.
 Intoxication can be caused by: